Trying to make sense of Hollywood Studios’ FastPass tier system or simply looking for the park’s best rides? We’ve got you covered.

 Guests staying on Disney property should also look for Extra Magic Hours at Hollywood Studios during their stay – this is an exclusive opportunity for you to get on rides when other park guests are not allowed to.

 RANKING THE BEST HOLLYWOOD STUDIOS RIDES FOR FASTPASS+

 Below, we’ve listed every Fastpass+ experience available in Hollywood Studios, starting with the “must-dos” and ending with the ones you don’t need to worry about getting Fastpasses for.

 It’s finally here, there moment we’ve all been waiting for – Millennium Falcon: Smuggler’s Run has fastpasses available!
 This is easily the most popular ride in the park, second only to Rise of the Resistance (more on that below).

 The ride is perfectly tailored to Star Wars fans, allowing you to board and pilot Han Solo’s famous “hunk of junk”.
 The queue and the waiting areas are extremely well designed with perfect replicas of the Falcon’s interior.

 Riders will be assigned roles for the flight mission: Pilot, Engineer or Gunner, and placed in a group of 6.
 Once your flight takes off, you’ll be coached on what buttons and knobs to push to keep the aircraft flying and operable in order to retrieve barrels of supplies for the Rebel Force.
 No flight is ever the same.

 #2 MICKEY & MINNIE’S RUNAWAY RAILWAY (TIER 1)

 The ride is based on the new Mickey Mouse television series with old-school art style featuring Mickey and friends.
-It’s themed for one of the episodes in the show where Mickey saves the gang from a looming tornado.
-We’ll give a more in-depth description once we ride it!
+It’s themed after several of the episodes in the show where Mickey saves the gang from a looming tornado, takes an underwater dive and skirts through back alleyways.